HullUni-bioinformatics/TE-search-tools/README.md

         return missing_censor_results

     def codes_with_censor_lib(folders):
-        """ return codes with denovo lib """ import os
+        """ return codes that have a censor denovo lib """ import os
         missing_censor_results = []
         for path in codes_with_folders(folders=folders):